 (November 29, 2018) New York: A new survey released by the Diamond Producers Association (DPA) and KRC Research found that over 53 million Americans (21%) plan to purchase a diamond between Thanksgiving and Valentine’s Day, with men and millennials most likely to purchase these authentic symbols of love this holiday season.
-Of Americans who plan to buy a diamond, more than 20 million plan to buy a diamond engagement ring.
+Of Americans who plan to buy a diamond, more than 20 million plan to buy a diamond engagement ring, with many left wondering where you can find the best places to shop for rings online so they can start their engagement off in the best possible way.

-The survey confirmed that there is clear confusion among diamond purchasers about the differences between natural diamonds and laboratory-created diamonds, including differences in value, rarity, physical growth structure and origin.
+However, there are different kinds of diamonds in the mix, that could make or break the price point of your ring.
+The survey (mentioned earlier) confirmed that there is clear confusion among diamond purchasers about the differences between natural diamonds and laboratory-created diamonds, including differences in value, rarity, physical growth structure and origin.

 “Diamonds shine especially bright this year,” said gemologist and diamond expert Grant Mobley.
 “Consumers, especially Millennials, are seeking ways to share authentic, emotional and lasting symbols of love with the special people in their lives.”